-Importance of Iodine in the Body
+Importance of iodine in the body

-Key functions of iodine include:
+The major functions of iodine include:

 - Maintaining a healthy thyroid gland